Frequently Asked Questions

 For monthly verification = 1-(877)-823-2378 or www.gibill.va.gov/wave/index.do.

-PTC does not enter tuition and fees until the 11th day of classes.
+UA-PTC does not enter tuition and fees until the 3rd full week of classes.
 However, in order to be proactive we pre-certify in order for the VA to release the book stipend and start the monthly housing on time.

-The VA will pay in arrears.
+The VA will pay the monthly stipend in arrears.
 This means they pay at the end of the month, after you have attended courses.
 Students should expect to receive their first full check on the month after school starts.
-Any amounts received before then will be smaller checks and will either be your book stipend (if Post 9/11) or your prorated days for the first month you are actually in attendance.
+VA prorates the beginning and ending months of a regular semester.

 Out-of-State tuition is significantly higher than In-State tuition.
 The student is responsible for making sure that the tuition status is correct.
 If there is a problem, the student must bring proof of residency that shows at least six (6) months in Arkansas.
 If a military member or a copy of the orders must be presented to gain In-State status immediately.
 This must be done before the of the drop/add/swap period.
 The student’s name must be on the orders for you to receive In-State status and a copy of the orders must be submitted with the form below.
 VA will not pay for Out-of-State status; therefore, the student will have to pay the difference.